gameraccoon/scripter/README.md

 # scripter
 [![Builds and tests](https://github.com/gameraccoon/scripter/actions/workflows/rust.yml/badge.svg)](https://github.com/gameraccoon/scripter/actions/workflows/rust.yml)

-A small and lightweight GUI tool for automation of.. well, automation.
+A small and lightweight GUI tool for automation of.. well, of automation.

-Have a lot of scripts that you run daily?
+- Have a lot of scripts that you run daily?
-Wish there was something nicer to run sequences of scripts than doing `script1.sh && script2.sh`?
+- Wish there was something nicer than `script1.sh && script2.sh` to run scripts in a sequence?
-Getting a combinatorial explosion of the number of batch files to run all the common script combinations?
+- Getting a combinatorial explosion of the number of batch files to run all the common script combinations?

 You are in the right place.

-No more time wasted because you missed when one script finished and didn't start the next script.
+- No more time wasted because you missed when one script finished and didn't start the next script right away.
-No more focus lost on maintaining of the running scripts.
+- No more focus lost on maintaining of the running scripts.
-No more trying to figure out which script failed, or scrolling up to see log of a specific script in a batch.
+- No more trying to figure out which script failed, or scrolling up to see log of a specific script in a batch.

 Now you can schedule the exact combination of scripts to run in just a few clicks.
-You can go for lunch or continue working on something else, knowing that the work will be done.
+You can go for lunch or continue working on something else, knowing that the work will be done even without your active involvement.

 ## Notable features

-- Allows to schedule a queue of scripts
-- Allows to set command arguments for each script
-- Tracks execution of the scripts and shows recent logs
+- Queue the execution of the specific chain of scripts that you need right now, just in a few clicks
-- Allows to see the full logs of a specific script
+- Can specify arguments, retry count, and some other parameters
+- Once configure what scripts you can run, and not deal with configuraion files ever again
+- See the state of the execution, or open the full logs to see the details

 ## Getting Started

 ### Prerequisites

-- Operating system: Windows or Linux
+- Operating system: Windows or Linux (Mac is not tested)

 ### Installation

+#### From Releases
-1. Download a version from the releases page or build it with Rust
+1. Download a version from the releases page
 1. Copy the executable to a location that the script can have write access to
-1. Open `scripter_config.json` and all the scripts you are planning to use and their default parameters
+1. Open `scripter_config.json` and add the scripts you are planning to use and their default parameters
 1. Either add the tool location to PATH environment variable or make an alias/script to run it from the terminal

+#### Building manually

+1. Clone the repository
+1. Build, copy `script_config.json` from `data` folder next to the built executable
+1. Add the scripts that you are planning to use and their default parameters to the config file
+1. Run the executable

 ## Usage